Procedures for the Establishment and Maintenance of Centres Allied to the IPA for the Development of Psychoanalysis

 a) approve the establishment of an Allied Centre, its related Protocol and the Mandate for the Allied Centres Review Committee; or

-b) refer the application back to the Allied Centres Committee for revisions to the documentation, for further information or review.
+b)refer the application back to the Co-Chair for Allied Centres for revisions to the documentation, for further information or review.
 The Board may delegate authority to the Executive Committee to approve the establishment of an Allied Centre following revisions to the documentation; or

 11. Once approved by the Board, each Allied Centre will be issued with an IPA certificate recognising its Allied Centre status.

-12. Each Allied Centre will be the responsibility of the Allied Centres Committee, which will oversee the work of the Allied Centres Review Committee (ACRC) for each such Centre.
-Each ACRC will be required to conduct periodic reviews and report to the Allied Centres Committee on each such relationship not less than once per year.
-The Allied Centres Committee will make a summary report to the Board on each such Centre not less than once per year.
+12. Each Allied Centre will be the responsibility of the Co-Chair for Allied Centres, which will oversee the work of the Allied Centres Review Committee (ACRC) for each such Centre.
+Each ACRC will be required to conduct periodic reviews and report to the Co-Chair for Allied Centres, copied to the ING Chair and relevant regional Co-Chair where applicable, on each such relationship not less than once per year.
+The Co-Chair for Allied Centres Committee will make a summary report to the Board on each such Centre not less than once per for the January Board meeting each year.

-13. The Board, or the Executive Committee, in circumstances where it judges the matter cannot wait till the next Board meeting, may, by a simply majority of those present at a meeting, terminate the relationship with any Centre by giving the Centre three month’s notice in writing to that effect and without giving reasons.
+13. The Board, or the Executive Committee, in circumstances where it judges the matter cannot wait till the next Board meeting, may, by a simple majority of those present at a meeting, terminate the relationship with any Centre by giving the Centre three months notice in writing to that effect and without giving reasons.

 14. The Board, or the Executive Committee, in circumstances where it judges the matter cannot wait till the next Board meeting, and where either judges the Centre has broken the terms of the Protocol Document, may, by a simple majority of those present at a meeting, terminate the relationship with any Centre in writing without giving notice and without giving reasons.